INSECTRONICS ROBOT HEXAPOD - ANT

 But their collective behaviour is remarkably ant-like.

-There are many other research and engineering projects that take inspiration from nature to solve problems or design robots, as Dr Paul Graham, a biologist from the University of
+There are many other research and engineering projects that take inspiration from nature to solve problems or design robots, as Dr Paul Graham, a biologist from the

 "The classic example," he said, "is the way in which we design information networks to move packets of data around.